ThomasCulotta/PureBot/Commands_PureSushi.md

 who @BabotzInc

-who @BabotzInc 14
+who BabotzInc 14
 ```
 **Remarks**

 When no username is given, this command defaults to your own quotes.

-### who add @USER TEXT
+### who add USER TEXT
 ```
 who add @BabotzInc Hello I'm a Babotz quote
 ```
 **Remarks**

-@ing the user is required.
-Type @ and use Twitch's username picker/autocomplete to ensure the correct username is given.
+@ing the user is recommended.
+Type @ and use Twitch's username picker/autocomplete to help ensure the correct username is given.

-### who del @USER ID
+### who del USER ID
 ```
 who del @BabotzInc 12
 ```
 **Remarks**

-@ing the user is required.
-Type @ and use Twitch's username picker/autocomplete to ensure the correct username is given.
+@ing the user is recommended.
+Type @ and use Twitch's username picker/autocomplete to help ensure the correct username is given.

 ---